EricaXia/myblog/content/stocks.md

 ```

-HTML files like `index.html` contain Jinja enabled HTML content, displaying the data in formatted way.
-The app is stylized with the [Bootstrap CSS framework](https://getbootstrap.com/).
+HTML files like `index.html` are rendered with Jinja content, so they can display Python content.
+The app is stylized with the [Bootstrap CSS framework](https://getbootstrap.com/), displaying the data in a formatted way.

 ![]()

+---

 ![]()